 One thing’s for sure: New Zealand packs a punch when it comes to natural beauty.
-Literally everywhere you go in the Land of the Long White Cloud is laden with mind-blowing outdoor sights and attractions!
+Literally, everywhere you go in the Land of the Long White Cloud is laden with mind-blowing outdoor sights and attractions!
 From alpine peaks and glacial lakes to tropical rainforests and volcanic geysers, this country has it all.

 However, there’s one place in particular that stands out from the crowd in terms of its raw, majestic, and untouched landscapes:

-- 13 Golden Bay New Zealand Map
+Golden Bay New Zealand

-Located right at the top of South Island, this diverse environment has it all.
+Where is Golden Bay?
+Golden Bay is located right at the top of South Island, this diverse environment has it all.
 With golden sands, towering hills, lush rainforests, and crystal clear waters to enjoy, it’s New Zealand at its absolute finest.

 1. Do Something Adrenaline Fuelled in Golden Bay